 What makes this conference unique is its concentrated focus on key components of missiology: status quo of global realities, prominent issues, and service opportunities.
 The theme for this year is Awakening.
 Why do we feel His stirring?
 Do we hear His voice?
 Are we moving to spread the gospel?

 Ephesians 5:13–14 states, “But all things being exposed by the light are made visible.
 For everything made visible is light, and for this reason it says, “Awake, O sleeper!
 Rise from the dead, and Christ will shine on you!”
 (NET Bible).
 The organizers of this year’s conference desire for Christ’s light to shine on His people more fervently than ever before.
-WEC Week student organizer Christina Faust says,
+WEC Week student organizer mentions,

 We want to see students awakened to the glory of God and His heart for the nations because in that they will be captivated by who He is and what He is doing in the world and what His heart is for, and they [the students] will be spurred along to do those things.